solkimicreb/react-stax/examples/docs/src/pages/routing/intro/content.md

 );
 ```

-* Every direct `Router` child must have a `page` attribute.
+- Every direct `Router` child must have a `page` attribute.
-* `page` attributes must be a unique token without the `/` character.
+- `page` attributes must be a unique string tokens without the `/` character.
-* The `Router` must have a `defaultPage` prop, which matches with a child page.
+- `Routers` must have a `defaultPage` prop, which matches with a child's `page`.
 If the relevant pathname token is empty, the Router routes to the default page.

 ## Links